MileHacker Logo

 Travel Insurance

 Comprehensive Travel insurance is highly recommended.
-Policies from providers like World Nomads or SafetyWing cover medical emergencies, hospitalization, medical evacuation in an emergency, and trip cancellation or interruption.
+Policies from companies such as World Nomads or SafetyWing cover medical emergencies, hospitalization, medical evacuation in an emergency, and trip cancellation or interruption.
 It moreover covers losing your bags or delay.

-Read policy details carefully to understand coverage.
-For lost passport or serious emergencies, get in touch with your nation's''s diplomatic mission in Italy (most in Rome or Milan).
+Read policy details with care to understand coverage.
+For lost passport or serious emergencies, get in touch with your nation's''s diplomatic mission throughout Italy (most in Rome or Milan).
 Report lost passports to local police first.

 Next Up: Best Time to Visit Padua.
 Weather, Seasons, Climate